Definition of ingot in English:

 - The result is that Cuba's territorial waters are a treasure diver's dream, covering fortunes in Spanish gold and silver, ingots, coins and jewellery.

-late Middle English (denoting a mold in which metal is cast): perhaps from in + Old English goten, past participle of geotan 'pour, cast'.
+Late Middle English (denoting a mold in which metal is cast): perhaps from in + Old English goten, past participle of geotan 'pour, cast'.

 Definition of ingot in:

-- The British & World English dictionary
+- British & World English dictionary